 Visit the famous lava activities at the Hawaii Volcanoes National Park

 The national park at Hawaii Volcanoes national park is reopened with trails and observation areas open for the public to explore.
 First drop by the visitors center to see the movie or listen to a ranger give a nice history and cultural observations of the park and other Hawaiian legends and “Talk Story” with guests.
+You’ll love visiting all the attractions at Volcanoes National Park and even staying up at night to see the live lava, steam and gas for a red fiery show to enjoy from the many observation areas around the park.

 Check out the waterfalls around Hilo town